koenrane/KR-new-site/content/import/the-first-rung-insights-from-linear-algebra-done-right.md

 ## 5: Eigenvalues, Eigenvectors, and Invariant Subspaces

-_In which the author uses the prefix 'eigen-' so much that it stops sounding like a word._
+_In which the author uses the prefix "eigen-" so much that it stops sounding like a word._

 ### Revisiting Material